ExpressionEngine/ExpressionEngine-User-Guide/docs/development/legacy/api/api-channel-fields.md

 | \$bookmarklet | `Boolean` | `TRUE` if you need the data to be setup for a bookmarklet |
 | Returns       | `Array`   | Nested array of field settings for a channel with data    |

 This method will properly populate the settings array for all fields in the specified channel.
-It returns an array of all field settings, and is typically used before the Channel Entries API's [submit_new_entry()](development/legacy/api/api-channel-entries.md) method:
+It returns an array of all field settings:

     ee()->api_channel_fields->setup_entry_settings((string) $channel_id, (array) $entry_data, (bool) $bookmarklet);